RTF (3591 KB) version of A new Medicare Safety Net - Dec 2015

 The Department of Human Services will contact people to confirm their family members when people are approaching their threshold.

-What will happen for Medicare services provided before 1 January 2016?
+What will happen for Medicare services provided until the new Medicare Safety Net commences?

-For out-of-hospital Medicare services that are provided before 1 January 2016 the existing original and extended Medicare Safety Net arrangements will continue.
+For out-of-hospital Medicare services that are provided before the new Medicare safety Net commences, the existing original and extended Medicare Safety Net arrangements will continue.

 How will the new Medicare Safety Net arrangements affect me?